 Amsterdam Architecture - Historic & Modern Highlights

 With its unique architecture, Amsterdam certainly ranks amongst the most beautiful cities in Europe.
-The most special architectural feature is the ring of canals, which was declared a world heritage site in 2010. on this page you will learn all about historical and modern architecture in Amsterdam.
+The most special architectural feature is the canal belt, which was declared a world heritage site in 2010. on this page you will learn all about historical and modern architecture in Amsterdam.

 The narrow design of the buildings made staircases too small for large objects.
 For that reason, many of the historic houses have a protruding beam on their gable that could be used as a suspension for a pulley.